Athletic Trainers: Continuing Education Requirement

 (3) Education requirements: holds a baccalaureate degree.

-(5) Current competence in cardiopulmonary resuscitation (CPR) and; use of automated electrical
+(5) Current competence in cardiopulmonary resuscitation (CPR) and use of automated electrical defibrillator units (AED).

 B. Documentation required for licensure:

-(6) demonstrates professional competence by satisfactorily passing the New Mexico jurisprudence
+(6) Demonstrates professional competency by satisfactorily passing the New Mexico jurisprudence examination; and

 C. Applicants who are not NATA certified shall apply to take the NATABOC or its successor